b4456609/mgp-front/public/how.md

 Glue setting in args need to be set to package name.
 See [Cucumber JVM Java Gradle Example](https://github.com/cucumber/cucumber-jvm/tree/master/examples/java-gradle).

+Run with `./gradlew clean regression`
-Run with `./gradlew clean cucumber`
+Run with `./gradlew clean rest`

 The Test result will in `build/cucumber` folder.
 ```groovy